Germany reduces arms sales to Saudi Arabia | DW | 13.11.2019

 Saudi Arabia has continually been accused of human rights abuses, and the murder of Khashoggi in the Saudi consulate in Istanbul prompted a public outcry that led Germany to pledge to end arms exports to the kingdom.

-The coalition government had already pledged to end arms exports to "countries directly involved in the Yemen War" in its coalition contract made in early 2018.
+The government had already pledged to end arms exports to "countries directly involved in the Yemen War" in its coalition contract made in early 2018, though some sales have continued since.

 Read more: Germany exports weapons to Saudi-led alliance in 2019